kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

 -- t is the alias of the "table"
 -- we can define the column names of "t" during the alias of "t" like this:
 -- t(col1, col2)

+-- or alternatively

--- or as aliases in the column select		col1
+select		col1

 from	( --subquery
-				select 1 col1
+				select 1 col1		-- or as aliases in the column
 			) t
 ```
 #### 2 levels deep